Streets of Rage: Series hiatus

-Although it was one of the most popular Sega franchises in the 1990s, no new official Streets of Rage games were released for over 25 years after Streets of Rage 3, excluding rereleases of the first three games via various Sega game compilations.
+Although it was one of the most popular Sega franchises in the 1990s, no new official Streets of Rage games were released for over 25 years after Streets of Rage 3, excluding re-releases of the first three games via various Sega game compilations.

 Sega is reported to have attempted to bring the series to the Saturn, and early in the production cycle for Sega's Dreamcast a demo tentatively titled Streets of Rage 4 was made by Ancient.
 It showed a character similar to Axel fighting a group of enemies.
 Neither the Saturn nor the Dreamcast game, however, came to fruition.
+Around 2009, Swedish game company Grin were working on a remake of the original game through its Barcelona satellite studio, but development did not last long.
 Backbone Entertainment later pitched a new Streets of Rage game to Sega, but this project also failed to proceed.

 Numerous unofficial fan-made projects and remakes have been developed, including Beats of Rage and Streets of Rage Remake.
+The latter fan-made project began on March 17, 2003 and consisted of more than 20 developers.
+The lead developer, named "Bomber Link", stated that the game was made from scratch without borrowing any element of reverse engineering.
+Streets of Rage Remake released in April 2011 as a download from the Bombergames forums for the Windows PC platform.
+Days after the game's release, Sega took legal action against the unauthorized game in the form of a cease and desist order, going after the Bombergames forum.
+After Sega contacted the development team, the forums website took down links to the game's download and asked forum members to not redistribute the game file.

 Revival

-The 2015 crossover game Project X Zone 2 featured Axel Stone as a playable character, along with the Mr. X-possessed Robot Axel as a boss character.
+The 2015 crossover game Project X Zone 2 featured Axel Stone as an assist character (solo unit), along with the Mr. X-possessed Robot Axel as a boss character (rival unit).
 This marked the first new appearance of Streets of Rage characters in over 20 years.

 The first new entry in the series since the Genesis, Streets of Rage 4, was announced in 2018 and released in 2020, taking place ten years after the events of Streets of Rage 3.
 The game was developed by Lizardcube, Guard Crush Games, and Dotemu, who previously released the 2017 remake of Wonder Boy III: The Dragon's Trap.

-A spin-off minigame based on the Yakuza series, Streets of Kamurocho, was released as part of Sega's 60th anniversary celebration.
-It was developed by Empty Clip Studios and was only available for Windows via Steam on October 17–19, 2020.
+A spin-off minigame based on the Yakuza/Like a Dragon series, Streets of Kamurocho, was released as part of Sega's 60th anniversary celebration.
+It was developed by Empty Clip Studios and was only available for Windows via Steam on October 17–19 and November 13–16, 2020.

+Sega announced a new Streets of Rage game at The Game Awards 2023, with a management meeting presentation revealing its name as Streets of Rage: Revolution.